Parasitic plant: Importance

 Some parasitic plants are destructive while some have positive influences in their communities.
 Some parasitic plants damage invasive species more than native species.
 This results in the reduced damage of invasive species in the community.
-Parasitic plants have are major shapers of their community, affecting not just the host species but indirectly affecting others.
+Parasitic plants are major shapers of their community, affecting not just the host species but indirectly affecting others.
 Competition amongst host species will change due to the parasitic plant.
 Plant parasitism have been shown to keep invasive species under control and become keystone species in an ecosystem.

 In many regions, including the Nepal Eastern Himalayas, parasitic plants are used for medicinal and ritual purposes.

 Plants parasitic on fungi

-About 400 species of flowering plants, plus one gymnosperm (Parasitaxus usta), are parasitic on mycorrhizal fungi.
+About 400 species of flowering plants, plus one gymnosperm (Parasitaxus usta) and one bryophyte (the liverwort Aneura mirabilis), are parasitic on mycorrhizal fungi.
 This effectively gives these plants the ability to become associated with many of the other plants around them.
 They are termed myco-heterotrophs.
 Some myco-heterotrophs are Indian pipe (Monotropa uniflora), snow plant (Sarcodes sanguinea), underground orchid (Rhizanthella gardneri), bird's nest orchid (Neottia nidus-avis), and sugarstick (Allotropa virgata).
 Within the taxonomic family Ericaceae, known for extensive mycorrhizal relationships, there are the Monotropoids.
 The Monotropoids include the genera Monotropa, Monotropsis, and Pterospora among others.
 Myco-heterotrophic behavior is commonly accompanied by the loss of chlorophyll.